OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:32

-They asked each other, “Were not our hearts burning within us while He talked with us on the road and opened the Scriptures to us?”
+They asked each other, “Were not our hearts burning within us while He talked with us on the road and revealed the Scriptures to us?”

 ## Luke 24:33